EnsembleGovServices/kamodo-sunpy/docs/kamodo-tutorial/02-KamodoClass.md

 ## Kamodo class

-The `Kamodo` class is a container used to register, manipulate, evaluate, and plot functions representing physical data.
+The `Kamodo` class is a container used to register, manipulate, evaluate, and plot functions representing scientific resources.

 ### Function registration